top of page

 Rolei 35 p

-View from above of the controls - from left to right: release button with cable release connection, lens release button (attention: the lens can and may only be extended when the shutter is cocked!), Exposure meter display and the film transport lever.
+Top view of the controls (from left to right): Shutter button with a cable release socket, lens release button (Caution: The lens can and must only be collapsed/retracted when the shutter is cocked!), the light meter display, and the film advance lever.

 Rollei 35 S Blick auf den Belichtungsmesser Lightmeter